 About Burcot Court

 All these facilities are available to owners of apartments at Burcot Court which is located two miles from the historic town of Sutton Coldfield and overlooks the famous 2,400 acre Sutton Park.
-Burcot Court is set in landscaped gardens and comprises of 39 apartments on three floors, accessible by both stairs and lifts.
-The development is constructed around the original Edwardian building known as Burcot Grange, which has been sympathetically renovated and now houses the dining room, the hobbies room and the communal lounge.
+Burcot Court is set in landscaped gardens and comprises 39 one and two bed roomed apartments on three floors, accessible by lifts and stairs.
+The centre point of the development is the original Edwardian building known as Burcot Grange which has been sympathetically and sensitively renovated and now houses the dining room, the hobbies room and the communal lounge.

 Burcot Court Facilities